Network Codes for Real-Time Applications: Introduction

 \item We analyze random instances of the problem, where each packet is successfully received by each user randomly and independently with the same probability.
 This problem, referred to as {Random Real-Time IDNC}, corresponds to a Maximum Clique problem on an appropriately created random IDNC graph.
 Surprisingly, we show that when the number of packets is linear or polynomial in the number of users, the Maximum Clique problem can be solved with high probability on this particular family of random graphs, by a polynomial-time (in the number of users) algorithm, which we refer to as the {\em Max Clique} algorithm.

 \squishend

-We implement and compare our coding scheme, Max Clique, against two baselines: an optimal repetition code and a COPE-like greedy scheme proposed in \cite{idnc-netcod08}.
-Simulations show that our scheme significantly outperforms these state-of-the-art schemes over a range of scenarios, for the loss probability varying from .01 to .99.
-For example, for 20 users and 20 packets, the our scheme improves by a factor of 1.3 on average, and performs up to 1.6 times better than the COPE-like scheme and up to 3.8 times better than the optimal repetition code.
+We implement and compare the proposed coding scheme, Max Clique, against two baselines: an optimal repetition code and a COPE-like greedy scheme proposed in \cite{idnc-netcod08}.
+Simulations show that Max Clique significantly outperforms these state-of-the-art schemes over a range of scenarios, for the loss probability varying from .01 to .99.
+For example, for 20 users and 20 packets, Max Clique improves by a factor of 1.3 on average, and performs up to 1.6 times better than the COPE-like code and up to 3.8 times better than the optimal repetition code.
+Finally, we evaluate Max Clique on network traces of a real-time multi-player game on Android that uses broadcast.
+The results of this trace-based evaluation confirm the superior performance of Max Clique over the baselines.

 The remainder of this paper is organized as follows.
 Section \ref{sec:related} discusses related work.
 Section \ref{sec:formulation} formulates the problem.
 Section \ref{sec:max-clique} describes the maximum clique and integer program formulations as well as the proof of NP-completeness.
-Section \ref{sec:random-clique} analyzes the probabilistic version (Random Real-Time IDNC problem) and provides the polynomial-time algorithm to find a maximum clique w.h.p.
+Section \ref{sec:random-clique} analyzes the probabilistic version (Random Real-Time IDNC problem) and describes Max Clique, the polynomial-time algorithm to find a maximum clique w.h.p.
 Section \ref{sec:evaluation} evaluates and compares our coding scheme with existing schemes.
 Section \ref{sec:conclusion} concludes the paper.